dietercastel/SAE/README.md

 ### excludeAuthRoot (Boolean, Optional)
 Default value: `true`
 Determines whether to exclude the root path "/" from the session authentication mechanism.
 Only the "/" path is excluded when true.
-Not "/somethinghere" nor "/some/thing/here".
+NOT "/somethinghere" nor "/some/thing/here".
-We assume that "/" is used as public entry point for the web application so it's default value is true.
+We assume that "/" is used as public entry point for the web application so it's default value is `true`.
 Setting this to false would result in making your application inaccesible to anyone without a valid session.

 ### excludedAuthRoutes ([String], Optional)